open-make/openmakewebsite/content/blog/2024-01-18-gaudilabs/index.en.md

 In the first meetup of Hackteria, the open bio art network, we started working on a PCR machine, because this was the thing that people did at the time.
 We were trying to make a PCR machine with a hairdryer.
 This was around 12 years ago.
 Since then, I started working on open PCR machine.
 I was always doing different variations.
 For a long time, I kept doing it with a lot of people in the community.
 There are a lot of different developments on open PCR.

-At some point, Yan, a friend who was working at Novartis or measure Institute in Basel,  contacted me when he saw that I'm building PCR machines in Lucerne.
+At some point, Yanwo Guo, a friend who was working at Friedrich Miescher Institute for Biomedical Research in Basel at the time,  contacted me when he saw that I'm building PCR machines in Lucerne.
 He asked if he can to come for a visit.
 I agreed.
 He came here and had the idea to make a very small PCR machine.
 Usually there are many blocks to run PCRs on different samples, at least 32.
 Here the idea was to do it very small, only for five samples.

-I was curious why we should do it small.
+I was curious why we should do it so small.
 He, as a biologist, convinced me that the smaller the heat block the less energy you need.
 If you make it smaller, it can be run by a normal USB power supply.
 At that point, I was amazed that he came up with this idea.
 I never thought only about the size of the block.
 He did a nice prototype of a small PCR machine.
 We started collaborating on this and developed it further to a working product.
 He showed it in many meetings that he could do a PCR  in half an hour with a small machine from battery power.
 He was thinking of producing and selling it.
 Somehow, he was working at university and moved on to Oslo.
 He was the laboratory manager and didn't have the abilities, or the energy, or time to produce it commercially.

 That's why I made a different, easier to produced version of this small PCR.
 He called it nano-PCR or pico-PCR.
 I call it pocket PCR.
 I started to produce some, and  it works ok but it's not the biggest product that I have at the moment.
 I'm quite happy with it.

 I developed a special way of putting the heat block on to aluminium PCB for cooling.
 It’s directly soldered on the PCB with a little blower on the bottom to cool it.
 Everything is on one PCB.
-All you need to do is put this little X.  You can use optional a 3D printer   to make it to look like a finished product.
+It can be produced almost entirely on a electronic assembly line.
+You can finish it with an optional 3D printed case  to make it look  like a finished product.

 {{< /expand >}}
 > How is the device structured regarding the mechanical, electrical and software part?

 {{< expand "Show answer">}}
 I actually did the layout work while being on a conference in Munich where I stayed overnight in an Airbnb.
 I did it in the night and in the bus from here to Munich and back.
-That was more an entertaining product butlater it turned out nice.
+That was more an entertaining product but later, it turned out nice.
 Sometimes being on the road or a conference and doing something on the side can turn out nice.

 The software writing was an easy-going process.
 Sometimes, it's complicated with the camera, ESP-32, and everything.
 I’m having a bit of trouble with the software.
 But on this one, it turned out to be quite easy.
 I always tried to do the minimum.
 There is a USB connection, you could read or write the data as USB.
 I didn't do any of this.
 Even though people sometimes ask me  why they cannot control it via USB.
 I think there is someone from the community who develop the software for it.
 I usually try to do the bare minimum to be able to handle it myself and don't have too much work in supporting and changing.
 It's relatively basic and everything works.